Moritz Güdemann: On Zionism

 Güdemann protested the proposal to strike from the prayer-book all passages referring to the return of the Jews to the Holy Land (compare his sermon "Jerusalem, die Opfer und die Orgel," 1871).
 He threatened to resign over this issue.

 Theodor Herzl tried to persuade Güdemann – as the Chief Rabbi of Viennese Jewry – to take a Zionist side and submitted his pamphlet Der Judenstaat.
 Versuch einer modernen Lösung der Judenfrage (1896) before the publication for his approval.
 Güdemann's initially positive association with Herzl's project changed after reading his manuscript, which he opposed on theological grounds.
 Herzl's Zionism was influenced by the state theories of Machiavelli and Hegel, the nation-state thinking of the 19th century, far more than by the religious traditions of Judaism.

 Güdemann fought Herzl's project with his anti-Zionist counter-writing Nationaljudenthum (1897).
 Güdemann published his detailed rebuttal before the first Zionist congress in Basel in 1897, in the same publishing house that had published Herzl's pamphlet.
 Güdemann argued that a “National Judaism” no longer existed since the destruction of the Second Temple in Jerusalem, that Judaism was a world religion and that there was an irreconcilable contradiction between Judaism and Jewish nationality.
 Zionism “transfers national chauvinism... to Judaism” and “a Judaism... with cannons and bayonets would swap the role of David for that of Goliath and be a pathetic travesty of itself”, he criticized.
+He was not, however, opposed to apolitical Jewish immigration to the land of Israel, and he would later raise funds for Jewish settlement there.